The Ultimate Divi Child Theme Guide for 2019

 This can definitely be handy for adding extra branding to a client’s site!

-4. Using a Plugin to Create the Child Theme
+4. How to Use a Child Theme Plugin to Create a Child Theme

 The third and final method for creating a child theme is to use a plugin.
-There are several free plugins that allow you create a child theme quickly and easily.
+There are several free plugins that allow you create a child theme quickly and easily (only one is specifically a Divi Child Theme Plugin).

 Below are some plugins to consider when using this method: